Updated November 13, 2025

 At the end of each day, Stripe looks at the balance of your account through any payments and possible refunds.

-• If the balance is positive, they will transfer the amount of the balance to your associated bank account.
+If the balance is positive above zero, they will transfer the amount to your associated bank account, grouping all transactions due to be sent on that day into a single payout.

-• If the balance is negative, they will request funds from your bank account in the amount to bring the balance of your Stripe account back to zero for that day.
+If the balance is negative below zero, they will request funds from your bank account to bring the balance of your Stripe account back to zero.

-These payout schedules are current as of September 2024.
+The payout schedules below are current as of November 2025.
 You can check with Stripe on their most current payout information here.

 Note: New Stripe business accounts are not immediately eligible for instant payouts.